-A Master Bath and Guest Bathroom Remodel in Estero, FL
+A Primary Bath and Guest Bathroom Remodel in Estero, FL

 After completing a kitchen renovation for this Estero client, we were asked to transform their dated beige bathrooms into serene and calming spaces reminiscent of some of their favorite travel destinations.

-A complete demolition of the master bath was necessary to achieve the Japanese-inspired design that our client was looking for.
-While the tub, shower, and vanity remained in the same location, the new space was remodeled to create better flow, increased storage capacity and of course aesthetics, with updated finishes and materials.
+Complete demolition of the primary bath was necessary to achieve the Japanese-inspired design that our client was looking for.
+While the tub, shower, and vanity remained in the same location, the new space was remodeled to create better flow, increased storage capacity, and of course aesthetics, with updated finishes and materials.

 Complimenting the cabinets, we chose black hardware resembling a Japanese pagoda roof, Brittanica Gold Cambria countertops, and black and gold leaf vanity lights by Ferguson.